kdl-org/kdl/SPEC.md

 characters](#non-identifier-characters), so long as this doesn't produce something confusable for a [Number](#number).
 For example, both a [Number](#number) and an Identifier can start with `-`, but when an Identifier starts with `-` the second character cannot be a digit.
-This is precicely specified in the [Full Grammar](#full-grammar) below.
+This is precisely specified in the [Full Grammar](#full-grammar) below.

 When Identifiers are used as the values in [Arguments](#argument) and